-6.2.1.
-TPC-H workload
+6.2.1 TPC-H workload

-We compare the three schedulers on the TPC-H decision support benchmark.
+We compare the three schedulers on the TPC-H benchmark.
 TPC-H is a standard proxy for ad-hoc, low-latency queries that comprise a large fraction of load in shared clusters.
 We use a similar setup as the one used to evaluate Sparrow [28].
-TPC-H queries are compiled into Spark tasks using Shark [16], a distributed SQL data analytics platform.
+TPC-H queries are compiled into Spark tasks using Shark [15], a distributed SQL data analytics platform.
 The Spark plugin for Tarcil is 380 lines of code in Scala.
 Each task triggers a scheduling request for the distributed schedulers (Tarcil and Sparrow), while Quasar schedules jointly all tasks from the same computation stage.
 We constrain tasks in the first stage of each query to the machines holding their input data (3-way replication).
 All other tasks are unconstrained.
 We run each experiment for 30 minutes, with multiple users submitting randomly-ordered TPC-H queries to the cluster.
 The results discard the initial 10 minutes (warm-up) and capture a total of 40k TPC-H queries and approximately 134k jobs.
 Utilization at steady state is 75-82%.
-Unloaded cluster: We first examine the case where TPC-H is the only workload present in the cluster.
-Figure 11a shows the response times for seven representative query types [41].

-Figure 11: Response times for different query types (left) and CDFs of scheduling overheads (right).

-Response times include all scheduling overheads from sampling or the greedy selection, and queueing.
-Boundaries show 25th and 75th percentiles and whiskers the 5th and 95th percentiles.
-The ideal scheduler corresponds to a system that identifies the resources of optimal quality (including heterogeneity and interference preferences) with zero delay.
-Fig. 11a shows that the centralized scheduler experiences the highest variability in performance.
+Unloaded cluster: We first examine the case where TPC-H is the only workload in the cluster.
+Figure 13a shows the response times for seven representative query types [42].
+Response times include all scheduling and queueing overheads.
+Boundaries show the 25th and 75th percentiles and whiskers the 5th and 95th percentiles.
+The ideal scheduler corresponds to a system that identifies resources of optimal quality with zero delay.
+Figure 13a shows that the centralized scheduler experiences the highest variability in performance.
 Although some queries complete very fast because they receive high quality resources, most experience high scheduling delays.

+Figure 13: Response times for different query types (left) and CDFs of scheduling overheads (right).

-To verify this, we also show the scheduling time CDF on the right of Fig. 11a.
+To verify this, we also show the scheduling time CDF on the right of Figure 13a.
 While Tarcil and Sparrow have tight bounds on scheduling overheads, the centralized scheduler adds up to 2 seconds of delay (timeout threshold).
-Comparing the query performance using Sparrow and Tarcil, we see that the difference is small, 8% on average.
+Comparing query performance between Sparrow and Tarcil, we see that the difference is small, 8% on average.
 Tarcil approximates the ideal scheduler more closely, as it accounts for each task's resource preferences.
 Additionally, Tarcil constrains performance unpredictability.
 The 95th percentile is reduced by 80%-2.4x compared to Sparrow.

 Cluster with resident load: The difference in scheduling quality becomes more clear when we introduce cross-application interference.
-Figure 11b shows a setup where 40% of the cluster is busy servicing background applications, including other Spark jobs for machine learning processing, long Hadoop workloads, and latency-critical services like memcached.
-These jobs are not being scheduled by the examined schedulers.
-While the centralized scheduler still adds considerable overhead to each job (Fig.11b, right), its performance is now comparable to Sparrow.
+Figure 13b shows a setup where 40% of the cluster is busy servicing background applications, including other Spark jobs, long Hadoop workloads, and latency-critical services like memcached.
+These jobs are not scheduled by the examined schedulers.
+While the centralized scheduler still adds considerable overhead to each job (Figure 13b, right), its performance is now comparable to Sparrow.
 Since Sparrow does not account for sensitivity to interference, the response time of queries that experience resource contention is high.
-Apart from average response time, the 95th percentile also increases significantly (poor predictability).
+Apart from average response time, the 95th percentile also increases significantly.
 In contrast, Tarcil accounts for resource preferences and only places tasks on machines with acceptable interference levels.
 It maintains an average performance only 6% higher compared to the unloaded cluster across query types.
 More importantly, it preserves the low performance jitter by bounding the 95th percentile of response times.